GetRecruited

 The bottom line

 Swimming scholarships are real money — but they're partial money for most athletes.
-The 9.9 men's and 14.0 women's equivalency limits at D1, combined with rosters of 25 to 35 athletes, mean that full rides are reserved for the most competitive swimmers.
+The D1 roster limit of 30 for both men's and women's programs means schools can now offer full scholarships to every rostered player, but in practice most programs still distribute their budget across the roster.
+Full rides remain reserved for the most competitive swimmers.
 Everyone else receives a percentage that can range from meaningful to modest depending on the program, the athlete's times, and the coach's budget.

 The families who navigate this well are the ones who understand the math before the first offer arrives.
 Know what percentage is realistic for your athlete's times and target division.
 Run the net-cost calculation at every school — a smaller scholarship at a cheaper school may leave less out-of-pocket than a larger percentage at an expensive one.
 And don't overlook NAIA and D3, where the total financial picture can be more favorable than a modest D1 partial.